 1 in 3 girls will become victims of sexual violence before her 18th birthday.

-1 in every 5 has had a live birth or is pregnant with their first child.
+1 in every 5 girls has had a live birth or is pregnant with their first child.

 44% of African women, or more than two in five, have been subjected to gender-based violence.

-86% of Wounded Healers women were sexually abused as teenagers.
+86% of our Survivor's support goes to young women, mostly sexually abused as teenagers.

-Our Mission is to disrupt and transforms cultures of sexual violence through preventative education, holistic support for survivors, and empowering a global community of African women and children to break the cycles of violence within their families and communities.
+Our Mission is to disrupt and transforms cultures of sexual violence through preventative education, holistic support for survivors, and empowering African women and girls to break the cycles of violence within their families and communities.

-We provide the tools for physical, mental, and economic healing and freedom through safe housing, education, healthcare, counseling, and economic empowerment.
+We work to equip women and girls with the means to achieve physical, mental, and economic healing and autonomy.
+We achieve this through a range of services, including safe housing, education, healthcare, counseling, and economic empowerment.

-Wounded Healers began with the story of agony and a big scare of a young Kenyan woman, a victim of sexual violence- Nuna.
-With unwavering determination and support from well-wishers, she emerged as a survivor and pursued her career in Counseling Psychology.
+Wounded Healers International is an organization led by survivors, founded in 2018 by a courageous young Kenyan woman who herself was a victim of sexual violence; however, with unwavering determination and support from well-wishers, the founder became a survivor and pursued a career in Counseling Psychology.

-Inspired by how much hope redeemed her circumstances, she made it her life mission to change the outcome for other survivors who do not have support.
-Wounded Healers operates a girls’ Rescue center and a Healing space in Kenya and Maine where survivors have invested their skills and goodwill to help others.
+Inspired by how much hope redeemed her circumstances, She made it her life mission to change the outcome for other survivors who do not have support.